-- In "Building a Video Frame" on page 31, you see the pieces that constitute a video frame - In "Assignment Statements" on page 35, you can learn about the expressions permitted in the video format source files. - In "The General Parameters Section" on page 38, review the basic variables that describe the overall frame. - In "The Active Line Section" on page 41, you see the parameters that describe the active lines of the frame. - In "The Field Description" on page 42, you learn how to describe most of the detail of a frame in the transitions of sync in each field.
+- "Building a Video Frame" on page 31, shows the components of a video frame. - "Assignment Statements" on page 35, describes the expressions permitted in the video format source files. - "The General Parameters Section" on page 38, reviews the basic variables that describe the overall frame. - "The Active Line Section" on page 42, discusses the parameters that describe the active lines of the frame. - "The Field Description" on page 43, describes how to define most of the detail of a frame in the transitions of sync in each field.